ccoulombe/cq-intro-python/solutions/07-functions.md

 print('freezing point of water in Kelvin:', celsius_to_kelvin(0.))
 ```

-And lets not forget about converting Fahrenheit to Kelvin!
+And let’s not forget about converting Fahrenheit to Kelvin!
 We can reuse our previous functions to compose a new function:
 ```python
 def fahr_to_kelvin(temp_f):
     temp_c = fahr_to_celsius(temp_f)